danoseun/listings-ingestion-api/README.md

 - MongoDB indexes ensure efficient querying.
 - The data model is extensible via the `attributes` field.
 - The ingestion runs hourly via a cron job and can be triggered manually.

+## Improvements
+1. Performance Optimisation
+   - Ingestion Bottlenecks: The current streaming approach (JSONStream with batch upserts) is memory-efficient but can be slow for very large files (eg., source2 with more data size).
+Parallel processing or distributed ingestion could improve throughput(e.g., `Bull with Redis` or `Kafka` for very large files).
+   - Database Performance: MongoDB indexes are in place, but heavy read/write operations under high load may require sharding or replication.
+   - API Response Time: The `GET /listings` endpoint uses pagination, but complex queries (e.g., regex on city) can be slow without caching.
+   - Monitor index usage with `explain()` and remove unused indexes to reduce write overhead.

+2. Reliability and Fault Tolerance
+   - Error Recovery: The ingestion process lacks retry mechanisms for transient failures (e.g., network issues with S3 or MongoDB timeouts).
+   - Idempotency: Deduplication via unique indexes and upserts is in place and robust, but ingestion failures mid-process could leave partial data.
+   - Monitoring: Lack of metrics or alerts for ingestion failures, API errors, or performance degradation.

+3. Scalability
+   - Horizontal Scaling: The single Node.js process may become a bottleneck under high load.
+A containerized, distributed architecture may be considered in place.
+   - Source Scalability: Adding more sources or larger files requires dynamic source management and load balancing.
+   - Database Scalability: MongoDB may need to scale out (sharding) or use a read replica for high read traffic.

+4. Maintainability
+   - Configuration: Hardcoded URLs and batch sizes limit flexibility.
+We could move those to environment variables or a configuration service.
+   - Logging: Structured logging and centralized log aggregation are needed and helpful for debugging.

+5. Security
+   - API Security: Some form of authentication or rate limiting especially on the `GET /listings` endpoint would be useful here in a production setting